amr745/buscar-books/README.md

 ## Future Enhancements

-* A way to refresh the list on the page without clicking the refresh button

 * A dropdown list instead of static list items

-* A second page that holds the returned information
+* A show page that holds the returned book information

+* Conditional statements that return undefined when no information is available